 Christ notes that with inventory so limited, the usual tactics for scoring a deal—shopping at the end of a month or quarter when sales staff are trying to meet quotas—won’t be effective this year.
 “People will pay more if they need a car.”
 If you think a great used car is the next best option, think again.
 The price of previously owned vehicles has surged by 31.9 percent, according to the CPI.
 The good news is that car prices are starting to rise by smaller amounts.
 Inventories might start being replenished late this year, but the shortage will be felt through 2022, at least.

 Rental cars aren’t immune to the COVID effect.
 At the start of the pandemic, when no one was traveling, rental car companies sold off large chunks of their fleets for revenue.
-(In normal times, this is where rental cars go when they retire.)
 With supply down and demand up, the average cost to rent a car was 73.5 percent higher this past July than a year earlier.
 If you’re considering skipping a rental car altogether on vacation and just using a ride-share service, be aware that Lyft and Uber are also charging more.
 A lack of drivers willing to risk their health in enclosed spaces has led to surge pricing.

 Shannon Fagan/Getty Images